trikko/serverino/README.md

 }
 ```

-If you want to enable keepalive (between nginx and serverino) you must use an upstream instead:
+If you want to enable keepalive (between nginx and serverino) you must use an upstream:

 ```
 upstream your_upstream_name {